stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

 ```

 As you can see, function `even` is allowed to call function `odd` in
-its implementation, since `odd` has already been declare (but not yet
+its implementation, since `odd` has already been declared (but not yet
 implemented).

 If you're like me and want to keep declarations and implementations